ResearchObject/ro-crate/docs/1.2-DRAFT/data-entities.md

 ## Core Metadata for Data Entities

-The table below outlines the properties that Data Entities, when present, MUST have to be minimally valid.
+The list below outlines the properties that Data Entities, when present in the _RO-Crate Metadata Document_, SHOULD exist, either in `RO-Crate Root` directory or on the web.

 ### Encoding file paths